Title Indemnity Insurance

 Such a policy can be purchased from a number of insurance providers.
 The insurer will need to know the background of the legal defect in order that a policy can be drawn up and a premium quoted.
 As with any other insurance policy, a title indemnity policy is a contract of good faith and there is a requirement to disclose all necessary facts and to make no misrepresentations.
 Failure to comply with the terms of the policy may have the effect of invalidating the policy.

-For further information on the issues raised here, please contact Laura Sinclair, rural land management expert.
+For further information on the issues raised here, please get in touch.

 You may also be interested in the following articles: